anthonythorne/plugin-gutenberg-blocks/README.md

 ## <a id="todo">TODO</a>
-Nice to address at some point, advice would be welcome.
+The following would be nice to address at some point, and advice would be welcome.

-* See if there is a global way to set `multipleEntryPoint`, so that it's passed to the `webpack.config.js` for the entry points, and it automatically is can be handled within the script/package.json scripts and passed in.
-Not sure if it really matters as the user still needs to update the block.json to point at the correct asset files.
+* SIs there a way that the variable used within the webpack file could be globally set `multipleEntryPoint`, so that it's passed to the `webpack.config.js` for the entry points.
+In addition it would be used to automatically update the block.json files for each of the custom blocks, dictating the "editorScript", "editorStyle", and "style" keys.